-Dr. Phuoc T. Tran is the clinical director and associate professor of radiation oncology and molecular radiation sciences with joint appointments in oncology and urology at the Johns Hopkins School of Medicine.
+Dr. Phuoc T. Tran is associate professor of radiation oncology and molecular radiation sciences with joint appointments in oncology and urology at the Johns Hopkins School of Medicine.

 Dr. Tran treats patients with cancers of the genitourinary system and uses stereotactic radiation techniques (such as SRS and SBRT/SABR) for the treatment of patients with oligometastatic disease.
 His research focuses on the improvement of clinical radiotherapy for the treatment of adrenal, bladder, penile, prostate, testicular and urethral cancer.